 After the ride, you pay the driver the fare mentioned before.
 A tip is always welcome.
 10% of the total fee will do.

 These two are airport services only.
 These cabs do not roam – you can only get them at the airport.

-IF you know your way around Manila, you can also take an ordinary taxi.
+If you know your way around Manila, you can also take an ordinary taxi.
 Just go to the departure drop off area at the terminals and get into a WHITE (or colored) metered taxi and demand the driver to use the meter.
 If he will not, just get out and take another one.
-So do NOT put your bag in the trunk or your are trapped.
+So do NOT put your bag in the trunk or you are trapped.
 Also always ask if the printer works as you need a receipt for your expense account.
 It will prevent the driver from playing with the meter set for a higher rate as the receipt will show the taxi information AND the distance traveled and time.
-So it cannot be 40 KM from airport to Makati.
+So it cannot be 40 KM from the airport to Makati.

-One advice however: Always demand the driver to use the meter, never accept a fixed price, unless you are willing to pay too much.
+One advice, however: Always demand the driver to use the meter, never accept a fixed price, unless you are willing to pay too much.
 Advice number 2: Never load your luggage before you have asked the driver if he is using the taxi meter.
 Advice number 3: Always write down the license plate number of the taxi and the taxi number.
-Just in case you need to complain of anything during your trip.
+Just in case you need to complain about anything during your trip.
 Advice number 4: The moment you get the feeling that the driver is driving you into unwanted places, dark streets and the like, demand to return to the main road at once.
 Do not accept the story of bypass road or other stories.
-They might have different plans with you.
+They might have different plans for you.